36 Rapid-Growing Privacy Shrubs to Turn Your Yard into a Green Hideaway

 Mock Orange Philadelphus

 Mock Orange grows 2-3 feet annually and features fragrant, white, citrus-scented flowers.
 It thrives in full sun and well-drained soil.
-This low-maintenance shrub is perfect for borders or standalone accents.
+This low-maintenance shrub is ideal for borders or as a standalone accent.
 Its sweet scent makes it a garden highlight.

 27. Elderberry (Sambucus)